16 May 2019

 Climate change means droughts, floods, rising sea levels, extreme weather and nature loss.
 How much carbon dioxide we release will decide how serious these impacts are.
 Burning coal is a major contributor.
-To protect the climate, coal’s share of global electricity supply must be cut to 2% by 2050.
+There are currently over 200 coal plants left in Europe.

 But governments in the EU hand out billions in subsidies to prop up coal every year.
 And coal’s toxic problems don’t end with climate change.

 It’s well known that coal plays a major part in driving climate change.

 What are less widely known are coal’s insidious health effects.

 Between coal dust, ash and stack emissions, the coal industry exposes everyone to mercury, arsenic, sulphur and nitrogen oxides, all of which pose proven and serious health risks.

 In Bulgaria, figures show the rate of lung disease is dramatically elevated in the areas around coal plants.
 Meanwhile, a recent US study showed that the rate of premature births fell in areas near coal power plants when they closed.